 When you come to Student Registration, please tell us all the times you can come to class.
-This will help us find you a class more quickly.
+This will help us find you a class faster.

 All registered students can sign up for Special Classes.
 These classes change regularly, so check often!

-If you are a registered ESL student and waiting for a class, you can come to While You're Waiting.
-These classes help you practice listening and speaking English.
+If you are waiting for an English class, you can come to the Waiting Class.
+This class helps you practice listening and speaking English.
 You don't need to call ahead or attend every class — just come when you can!
-When you are in a regular class, however, you cannot attend While You're Waiting any more, as it is only for students on the waitlist.
-We will give you the current schedule at student orientation.
+When you are in a regular class, however, you cannot attend the Waiting Class any more, as it is only for students on the wait-list.
+We will give you the current schedule at student registration.

-There are also ways you can practice English at home.
-Click here for some ideas and resources.
+There are also ways you can practice at home.
+Click here for some ideas and links.

 We sometimes have Special Classes that you can come to at the same time as your regular class.
 Click here for information about Special Classes.